Compliments and complaints

 How do I make a complaint?

 If you wish to pursue a complaint you can do this in writing, over the phone, face to face or by email to the primary care practitioner, NHS organisation concerned or commissioner of the service.
-If you are unsure who to complain to, please contact our Nursing and Quality Team either through our dedicated enquiries line, which is: 0116 295 7572, or by emailing us on email@example.com
+If you are unsure who to complain to, please contact our Enquiries team either through our dedicated enquiries line, which is: 0116 295 7572, or by emailing us on email@example.com

-If you wish to complain directly to ELR CCG about a service we commission, with your consent, we will liaise with the provider of the service and will ensure that your complaint is investigated and a response is received in a timely manner.
+If you wish to complain directly to NHS East Leicestershire and Rutland Clinical Commissioning Group about a service we commission, with your consent, we will liaise with the provider of the service and will ensure that your complaint is investigated and a response is received in a timely manner.

-If you choose to make your complaint verbally, a member of the Nursing and Quality Team will put this in writing for you.
-You will be given the opportunity to discuss your concerns with a member of the Nursing and Quality team and say what you would like as an outcome.
+If you choose to make your complaint verbally, a member of our team will put this in writing for you.
+You will be given the opportunity to discuss your concerns and say what you would like as an outcome.

 The timescale for the response will be agreed with you and you will receive a written reply to confirm the investigation into your complaint.